sompylasar/KnowSheet-REPL/README.md

 # KnowSheet-REPL
-A Read-Eval-Print-Loop (REPL) to demonstrate the KnowSheet Bricks C++ syntax.
+A Read-Eval-Print-Loop (REPL) shell to demonstrate the KnowSheet Bricks C++ syntax.

 ## Installation